PacktPublishing/React-Application-Architecture-for-Production/README.md

 ## Instructions and Navigations
 All of the project files are organized into folders.
-For example, Chapter-1.
 ## Requirements

 - Node.js 16+